Sami98450/Dissertation/README.md

 # Dissertation
-Contains Code and Pollutant Data used in the dissertation
+This file Contains Code and Pollutant Data used in the dissertation